Brahmeshvara Temple, Kikkeri: Architecture

-The navaranga-mandapa bulges out of its base giving the temple a convex shape.
-This fuses a 40 feet wide gudha-type hall architecture with an rangamandapa-like opening in the front.
+The navaranga-mandapa bulges out of its base, giving the temple a convex shape.
+This fuses a 40-foot-wide gudha-type hall architecture with an rangamandapa-like opening in the front.
 The architect achieved this by innovatively omitting the upabhadras.
 The mandapa has four large Srikara-type pillars with putrika type brackets (5 of 16 are broken, others partly mutilated).
 These girls are elegantly shaped and are modeling South Indian classical dance postures, in a manner that reminds of the salabhanjikas in the Hindu temple at Belur.

 The ceiling of the mandapa has nine panels.
 Eight show dikpalas (directional deities), while the central one show a samatala with nine planets in framed boxes – uncommon in temples of Karnataka.
 There is a smaller Nandi inside the navaranga-mandapa.